 Message From the President

-The Minnesota Academy of Ophthalmology is the association of Minnesota eye physicians and surgeons (Eye MD's) looking out for your eye health.
+The Minnesota Academy of Ophthalmology is the association of Minnesota eye physicians and surgeons (Eye M.D.s).
+Our mission is the preservation of your eye health!
 For almost 100 years, the Minnesota Academy of Ophthalmology, a non-profit organization, has been serving Minnesotans by encouraging and cultivating the study of, and research in, the specialty of medical science known as ophthalmology.

 For more information on the Minnesota Academy of Ophthalmology, please contact us.